engraving-challenges/main/2-editing-workflow.md

 In the first step please enter the absolute "raw material".
-That is, simply enter the musical content (notes, articulations, etc.) but do *not* make any adjustments to the layout etc.
+That is, simply enter the musical content (notes, articulations, etc.) but do *not* make adjustments to the layout.
-The idea is to get an impression of the out-of-the-box output of your tool.
+The idea is to get an impression of what your tool produces without manual intervention - we'd like to see how much work is required to tweak the score to publication quality.

-You can split this into two steps: in first, enter only pitches and durations (this includes ties and augmentation dots), and in second add other elements (articulations, dynamics, etc.).
+You can split this stage into two steps: in first, enter only pitches and durations (this includes ties and augmentation dots), and in second add other elements (articulations, dynamics, etc.).
 However, this is not mandatory.